deekob/scratchpad/README.md

 To Deploy the Function we simply do the following:
 - Navigate to the "AWS Resources" section on the right hand navigation bar
 - Right Click on the function and select Deploy
-- To test you can either use Cloud9 and the APIGateway (remote) option - or open up the AWS console and test using the APIGateway service UI
+- To test you can either use Cloud9 and the APIGateway (remote) option - or open up the AWS console and test using the API Gateway service Stage URL

+Thats it - pretty easy and a great way to Build out your function quickly.

+##Extra Marks##

-Done - congrats - if you have time have a play around with with function add some error handling , try changing the request to accept Json payload instead of a query string parameter
+- add some error handling to your function
+- try changing the request to accept JSON payload instead of a query string parameter hand deserialise it
+- Inpect the yml file and see it is completely SAM compliant - try and use SAM on the command line to deploy it.